George Groves (boxer): Groves vs. Froch II

-On 13 February 2014, it was announced by Eddie Hearn and Matchroom Boxing that Froch v Groves II would take place on 31 May 2014 at Wembley Stadium in London, England.
+On 13 February 2014, it was announced by Eddie Hearn and Matchroom Boxing that Froch vs. Groves II would take place on 31 May 2014 at Wembley Stadium in London, England.
 Froch was quoted that the fight was what the 'British public want to see' and that was his reason for taking the option to give George Groves a rematch while defending his IBF and WBA super-middleweight titles.
 As soon as tickets went on sale, 60,000 tickets were sold in under an hour and a further 20,000 tickets were made available, making this the biggest ever attendance for a boxing match in Britain since the Second World War.
 As in the first fight, Froch's IBF and WBA super-middleweight titles were on the line.
 Prior to the fight, Groves signed with German promoters Sauerland, on what has been described as "a long-term deal".

 The fight was a more cagey affair than the first match, with both fighters initially looking to outbox each other.
 Froch was stronger in the earlier rounds, with Jim Watt unofficially scoring the earlier rounds in favour of the champion on his Sky Sports scorecard.
 By the end of the seventh round, both Richie Woodhall and Steve Bunce had the fight scored 4 rounds to 3 for Froch on the BBC scorecards.
 Groves came out fighting in the 8th round before Froch got him pinned against the ropes and delivered a right hand blow which knocked Groves out.
 The referee, Charlie Fitch, instantly called the fight, sensing Groves was clearly in no fit state to continue.
 It was later named Knockout of the Year by The Ring for 2014.

 Groves started rebuilding towards another world title match following Froch's retirement.
 On 20 September 2014, he won the European and vacant WBC silver super middleweight title after defeating French boxer Christopher Rebrassé via unanimous decision after 12 rounds.
 The scorecards were 118–110, 118–110, 117–111.

 Two months later, Groves was back in the ring at the Echo Arena in Liverpool on the Tony Bellew vs. Nathan Cleverly PPV undercard.
 Groves knocked down American boxer Denis Douglin in round 7, winning the fight via TKO and also retaining the WBC Silver super middleweight title.